kmatsumari/poc-1/README.md

 TODO LIST
-- Add a database backend
+- Add a database backend instead of a json file
+- Containerize
 - Disconnect users from any voice channels on tanking
 - Scheduled tank reminders
 - Configurable duration using the command
 - Reporting - how many times a user been tanked, etc
 - Warning system - mark a user as on their last warning and ban on next tank
+- Unit tests
+- Archival function of old tankings.
+- Improve user access control to enable granular access to commands rather than all or nothing

 LONG TERM
 - Genericise so it can work on > 1 server with a single instance